SKawsar/Data_Visualization_with_Python/README.md

 Lecture 1:
 - What is Machine Learning, Supervised Learning, Unsupervised Learning, Deep Learning?
-- What is Classification, Regression, CLustering, Anomaly Detection?
+- What is Classification, Regression, Clustering, Anomaly Detection?

 Lecture 2:
 - Example of Bad data visualization